treeverse/lakeFS/docs/integrations/airflow.md

 # Using lakeFS with Airflow

-[Apache Airflow](https://airflow.apache.org/) is a platform to programmatically author, schedule and monitor workflows.
+[Apache Airflow](https://airflow.apache.org/) is a platform that allows users to programmatically author, schedule, and monitor workflows.

-There are several steps needed to run Airflow with lakeFS.
+To run Airflow with lakeFS, you need to follow a few steps.

 ## Create a lakeFS connection on Airflow

 To access the lakeFS server and authenticate with it, create a new [Airflow Connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) of type HTTP and add it to your DAG.
 You can do that using the Airflow UI or the CLI.
 Here’s an example Airflow command that does just that:

 ```bash
 airflow connections add conn_lakefs --conn-type=HTTP --conn-host=http://<LAKEFS_ENDPOINT> \